guevaraog/configure-ad/README.md

 <br />
 Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created.
 <br />
-Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher.
+Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher).
 </p>
 <br />